Doctoral School Exact Sciences and their Applications - ED SEA 211

 The ED SEA 211 is an internal training component of UPPA's Science and Technology for Energy and the Environment (STEE) College.
 It is led by a Director, assisted by a Council for matters relating to policy and strategy in Doctoral Studies, a Board for the daily operation of the School, and a Teaching Committee to review and propose changes to the training plan.

-The administrative and financial management staff, doctoral student training and enrolment, thesis defences, European projects, the Green Graduate School, and quality control are all grouped together in a 'Shared Service Centre' (CSP) that is attached to the Centre for Doctoral Studies.
+The administrative and financial management staff, doctoral training and enrolment, thesis defences, European projects, the Green Graduate School, and quality control are all grouped together in the Centre for Doctoral Studies (CED).